 Managerial accounting is used for future planning and focuses on internal strategy making.
-Accountants look at the past financial information as well as the current available data, to make assumptions about trends and predict what these trends could mean for the company’s future.
-The assumptions can be about operational costs, sales expectations, department performance, product pricing, etc. The findings are then shared with decision makers who plan and strategize to shape a secure and profitable future for the company.
+Accountants look at past financial information as well as current available data to make assumptions about trends and predict what these trends could mean for the company’s future.
+The assumptions can be about operational costs, sales expectations, department performance, product pricing, etc. The findings are then shared with decision-makers who plan and strategize to shape a secure and profitable future for the company.

 This brings us to the end of the article; we hope you find the read helpful.